SHENANGO RIVER WATCHERS

 Needs that Cannot beMet without Your Help

-Because much of our annual income is from our fundraising events, which could not be held during Covid-19, our programs have suffered.
-Although the volunteers have been doing their best to help continue these, with lack of funding we are unable to provide the necessary supplies to fully conduct our children’s educational programs; maintenance of the Upper Shenango River Water Trail and its canoe launches; maintenance of the Shenango Hiking Trail; litter cleanups; and complete water testing.
+Funding from our donors and the community help provide the necessary supplies to fully conduct our children’s educational programs, maintenance of the Upper Shenango River Water Trail and its canoe launches, maintenance of the Shenango Hiking Trail, litter cleanups, and complete water testing.
 These are important as we continue to help provide a safe and healthy environment to the residents of our community and beyond.
+With your help, we can continue to remove litter and tires from the watershed, educate the public, and improve river access and recreation along the Shenango River.